daburch/homelab-docs/docs/kubernetes.md

 Storage needs for our Kubernetes cluster are met through our NFS storage in [TrueNAS](truenas.md).
 Datasets will be created for each application to ensure isolation and manageability.
 Individual applications will map these datasets through Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).

+## Routing

+MetalLB is used to provide load balancing for our Kubernetes services.
+It assigns external IP addresses to services of type LoadBalancer, allowing them to be accessed from outside the cluster.
+[Caddy](caddy.md) will route necessary traffic to these services using MetalLB and the ingress.

 ## Additional Tools

 - [Helm](https://helm.sh/) is used for managing Kubernetes applications through Helm charts, allowing for easy deployment and management of complex applications.